binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs & Wards

+- **Borrowed Knowledge** <br>
+  You are for a time better at something.
+  Witches and their odd knacks surprise others, and the Witch doesn&rsquo;t tell.

 - **Enhance Ability** <br>
-  A blessing of wit, strength, or grace&mdash;tailored to the task, or the tale.
+  A blessing of ability tailored to the task, or the tale.
+  _I&rsquo;m sure you can do it, dearie._

+- **Gentle Repose** <br>
+  Death comes but no need to hurry it along.
+Let the body remain for a while.

 - **Lesser Restoration** <br>
-  A charm against poison or paralysis; a true village healer knows when to cleanse.
+  You miracously feel better from a life-altering condition.
+  _You&rsquo;ll be right up in no time, I&rsquo;m sure._

 - **Protection from Poison** <br>
   Draws the venom out with smoke, salt, and an old rhyme.